 Steve has also accumulated a large collection of Civil War era sheet music.
 It is interesting to see the original sheet music for many of the tunes performed during the presentation.
 Steve can bring the guitars and sheet music to display when giving his presentation on the music of the Civil War.

 Lisa and Steve got married in June, 2015.
 Lisa often joins Steve on upright bass and vocal harmonies.
-Lisa is a trained pianist, and an excellent musician in her own right, and is also very knowledgeable on the history of the music in both presentations.
+Lisa plays piano, guitar, bass and autoharp and an excellent musician in her own right, and is also very knowledgeable on the history of the music in both presentations.
 She is from Columbus Ohio, and began playing piano as a child, and began playing upright bass in 2013.
 Lisa has six ancestors who served in the Union Army.